 Teaching Commitments at the Department of Neuroscience

 Teaching is also an important merit for higher academic positions.
-It is essential that all teaching duties within the Department are distributed in a fair and
+It is essential that all teaching duties within the department are distributed in a fair and

-To comply with these goals, new guidelines for the participation of researchers at different levels in teaching will be established from 1 July 2018:
+To comply with these goals, guidelines for the participation of researchers at different levels in teaching were established in July 2018.

 Teaching by professors and university lecturers

-Unpaid teaching by researchers and postdocs with salaries from nondepartmental sources
+Unpaid teaching by researchers and postdocs with salaries from non-departmental sources

-An important part of the teaching in the Department is conducted voluntarily by researchers (assistant professors, associate professors, postdocs) who do not receive their salary from the Department.
+An important part of the teaching in the department is conducted voluntarily by researchers (assistant professors, associate professors, postdocs) who do not receive their salary from the department.
 For this group the merit value for higher academic positions and docent qualification is of particular importance.

 Teaching by Doctoral students

-To ensure that the teaching duties are fairly distributed, each doctoral student should teach a minimum of 36 teaching points (see below) per year, except for the first semester when registration is conducted, and the semester of the PhD defense.
+To ensure that the teaching duties are fairly distributed, each doctoral student should teach a minimum of 36 teaching points (see below) per year, except for the first semester when registration is conducted, as well as during the semester of the PhD defense.

 Teaching point system